GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 ![Screenshot for Classroom Template filter](images/author-ql-new-classroom-01.png)

 Untick the *Virtual Classroom* option, add the Lead Coach as a trainer and most importantly set the *start and end date* for the event. *Location* is required, but not as important as the *Timezone*.

+> **Warning**
+> Labs have a maximum duration and that value is set by the author of the gHack.
+If you try to set a start and end date longer than this duration, the classroom will default back to the maximum duration.
+If you need an instance longer than the default for the lab, get in contact with the gHack's author ASAP.

 ![Screenshot for Location/Timezone for Classroom](images/author-ql-new-classroom-02.png).